Pratham1812/resume_maker/README.md

 The user is provided two options to choose from either he/she can enter the required details manually or if the required details exist on the linkedin profile the user can simply check the option to retrive the details and all the details can be retrieved

-Clone the files into your computer and navigate to the installation directory inside the resume_maker folder
+Clone the files into your computer and navigate to the installation directory

 Run